osoken/pyvlq/README.md

 # pyvlq
-pyvlq is a Python library for encoding and decoding `Variable-Length Quantity <https://en.wikipedia.org/wiki/Variable-length_quantity>`_.
+pyvlq is a Python library for encoding and decoding [Variable-Length Quantity](https://en.wikipedia.org/wiki/Variable-length_quantity).

 The library is available on PyPI and can be installed using pip: